No. 2 Ohio State beats No. 10 Michigan 56-27 for record run

 “There wasn’t too much talking going on,” he said.
 “Coach Harbaugh just told us to keep our composure.”

 Ohio State: The Buckeyes’ defense had issues for the first time this season, allowing a season-high 396 yards.
-Young also had a quiet day, but the Buckeyes played better in the second half than first and the offense did the rest.
+Young also had a quiet day, but the defense he leads played better in the second half than first and the offense did the rest.

 “They did a lot of doubles, triples, bringing the guard over to help,” Young said.
 “Everybody on the defense stepped up.”